marmelab/ng-admin/README.md

 A text displayed below the title.
 Like the `title` ng-admin sees it as a template and it can be customized in the same way.

 * `actions(String|Array)`
 Customize the list of actions for this view.
-You can pass a list of button names among 'back', 'list', 'show', create', 'edit', 'delete':
+You can pass a list of button names among 'back', 'list', 'show', create', 'edit', 'delete', 'batch', and 'export':

         editionView.actions(['show', 'list', 'delete']);